Hadrien-Montanelli/covidpy/README.md

 # About
-Jupyther notebook code to simulate the exponential spread of Covid-19.
+Jupyter notebook code to simulate the exponential spread of Covid-19.

 Any comment or question, send an email to: hadrien.montanelli@gmail.com